 Don't leave your network vulnerable any longer, call (1-800-693-0351) or email (email@example.com) the monitoring experts today.
 You can also use the form below to submit a fast info request to Mac Smith, who can help you get started protecting your network - and your bottom line.

-It's 11:24 AM on Monday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 2:42 PM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.